LinaMRuizG/unCoVer_ColombiaLoSCOVID-19/README.md

 # Survival analysis of  bed pathways and hospital Length of Stay (LoS):  A non-concurrent cohort study of Colombia COVID-19 patients.
 An unCoVer network project
 In this project is estimated the Length of Stay in hospital bed types (i.e., Hospital and ICU) of Colombia COVID-19 patients.
 This is a survival analysis using Accelerated Failure Time (AFT) models.
+See https://journals.plos.org/plosone/article/metrics?id=10.1371/journal.pone.0278429

 ## Description of files in this repository